jacobeisenstein/tada-2018-discussion/README.md

 This repo contains two short jupyter notebooks related to papers at Text-as-Data 2018.

-The slides are available at https://jacobeisenstein.github.io/tada-2018-discussion/
+Slideshow versions of these notebooks are available at https://jacobeisenstein.github.io/tada-2018-discussion/